Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to print all prime numbers between 1 and 100 using a loop.
 - Write a program to print the Fibonacci sequence up to n-th term using a loop.

+22. Day 22 (22nd July 2024)
+- Write a Python program to find the sum of all prime numbers between 1 and 100.
+- Write a program to print the first n Fibonacci numbers using a loop.